-The application is presented to Committee due to the proposal being a departure from the development plan.
+The application is presented to Committee due to past involvement with the site and the proposal represents a departure from the development plan.

 Relevant History:-

 05/00264/FUL - full planning application for change of use of public house to residential and erection of new dwelling to rear - refused May 2005.
 Reasons for refusal: new dwelling to rear out of keeping by virtue of forming cramped form of backland development; unacceptable relationship between the proposed dwellings by virtue of overbearing; and insufficient archaeological information submitted.